How to destroy a Gameobject in Unity.

 Destroy(transform.parent.gameObject);

-2. Destroy(this), destroys only the script not the gameobject.
+2. Destroy(this), destroys only the script component and not the game object.

-3. Destroying objects create a lot of garbage that effects performance.
+3. Destroying game objects create a lot of garbage that effects performance.

 4. Using the destroy method in the void Start function will destroy the object immediately.
 But this can be used to destroy duplicate script instance when using DonDestroyOnLoad